-On Sunday July 12, 2020 the orientation session for Cohort 5 of the MA Linguistics for Vietnamese Teachers of English to Speakers of Other Languages (TESOL) was held in Ho Chi Minh City (HCMC), Vietnam.
-This is the fifth year of a very successful 50/50 partnership between the Department of Languages and Literature in Benedictine University (supported by International Programs and Services) and the University of Social Sciences and Humanities in HCMC.
+On Sunday July 12, 2020, the orientation session for Cohort 5 of the MA in Linguistics for Vietnamese Teachers of English to Speakers of Other Languages (TESOL) was held in Ho Chi Minh City (HCMC), Vietnam.
+This was the start of the fifth year of a very successful 50/50 partnership between the Department of Languages and Literature at Benedictine University (supported by International Programs and Services) and the University of Social Sciences and Humanities in HCMC.
 USSH is one of the leading research institutions in Vietnam, and part of Vietnam National University.
 Students in the program graduate with an MA in Linguistics (TESOL) from Benedictine University.

-Because of the COVID 19 pandemic, Professor Sandra Kies (MAL Program Director), and Dr Olga Lambert (Department Chair) were unable to travel to Vietnam to take part in orientation and teach face to face, so the Benedictine part was delivered via D2L and ZOOM.
-In spite of these constraints, there is a robust enrollment of 21 students, and classes begin this weekend.
-The Benedictine part of the program will be taught entirely online this fall.
+Because of the COVID-19 pandemic, Professors Sandra Kies (MAL Program Director), and Olga Lambert (Department Chair) were unable to travel to Vietnam to take part in orientation and teach face to face.
+Instruction from Benedictine was therefore delivered via D2L and Zoom and continued online during the fall.
+In spite of these constraints, there was a robust enrollment of 21 students.

 Linguistics, the scientific study of language, is a highly diverse field with many specializations of relevance to today's increasingly globalized educational and business environments.
 Benedictine's Master of Arts (M.A.) program in Linguistics enables students to develop an in-depth understanding of the nature of human language and how it is used to communicate for different purposes in a variety of social cultural and professional contexts.
 With the guidance of our internationally experienced faculty, students will receive a thorough grounding in the basics of linguistics as a discipline while pursuing one of two concentrations emphasizing different skills in the application of linguistic theory.